Chukak/containers/docs/stack.md

 ```

 ## Get the first element
-To get the first element from the stack, use the `front` method.
-The `front` method returns the first element from the stack
+To get the first element of the stack, use the `front` method.
+The `front` method returns the first element of the stack
 at the moment.
 ```cpp
 Stack<int> s = {1, 2, 3};